Doula and Birth Photography Services

 C: Communicating with you about updates and relevant details about your pregnancy or doctor/midwife visits.
 Plus, listening to your concerns or fears and providing reassurance or encouragement or other emotional support, as needed, via messaging or phone calls.

-E: Additional Postpartum Preparation or Childbirth Education Courses taught by my backup doula, depending on which package you choose.
+E: Additional Postpartum Preparation or Online Childbirth Education Courses available upon request.

 createher-stock-pretty-work-4 (1).jpg